jhonis95/berbat-photos/src/cms/homepageContent/en/home-page.md

       Celebrate these moments with the delicacy they deserve!
   - image: /src/cms/homepageContent/images/bons-et-vivants-80.jpg
-    headline: Wedding | Pre-Wedding
+    headline: Proposals and Pre-Weddings
-    description: We immortalize every detail of your big day with wedding photos full of emotion and meaning.
-From the preparations to the 'yes', we record the most special moments with sensitivity and art, creating memories that will tell your love story forever.
+    description: We capture every heartfelt moment, from the magical proposal to the anticipation before your wedding day.
+Whether it’s the unforgettable “yes” or the intimate pre-wedding portraits, I photograph the special details with sensitivity and creativity, preserving the emotions and stories that make your journey unique.
-    button_text: find out more
+    button_text: Find out more
     button_link: /en/service
 booking_section:
   button_link: /